Create a file share in Azure Files

 - How to create an Azure file share using Powershell

 To create an Azure file share, you can use a Storage Account that already exists, or create a new Azure Storage Account.
 To create an Azure file share with PowerShell, you will need the account key and name of your storage account.
-You will need Storage account key if you plan to use Powershell or CLI.
+You will need a Storage account key if you plan to use Powershell or the CLI.

-Create file share through the Azure portal
+Create a file share through the Azure portal

 Click on add File Share button: